 My two JV years solidified a drive to continue to work in advocacy, social and ecological justice, and the empowerment of fellow communities of color, particularly focusing on the advocacy for missing and murdered Indigenous women alongside the decolonizing of oppressive systems and institutions.
-I am so happy to continue to be a part of JVC Northwest and its community as the traveling recruiter since 2019.
+I was so happy to continue to be a part of JVC Northwest and its community as the traveling recruiter since 2019.
 I now am excited to step into the Big Sky Program Coordinator Role, supporting JVs in Montana, Boise, and Spokane.

-Much of my other time is spent reading, listening to and singing new music, taking many ridiculous pictures to wherever I travel to, and attempting to keep the Duolingo owl at bay in whatever language I’m practicing.
+Much of my other time is spent reading, listening to and singing new music, taking many ridiculous pictures to wherever I travel to, and watching tv shows when I can catch up with them.
 I also enjoy every season for its uniqueness, national parks, adventurous walking, water topography, and a good bowl of chili.

 Want to contact Zayna?
 Email her or give them a call at 971.353.6847